We all have questions. Here are answers to some common questions we receive. Send us an email if yours isn't on our list.

 We are Neuroscientists, Engineers, and Educators.
 You can find more detailed info about who works at Backyard Brains in our About Us page.

 We started out of and are mainly based in Ann Arbor, MI.
 We also have operations in Santiago, Chile a traer neurociencia para todos.
-We have an educator working out of San Diego, CA. We can make school visits in those 3 areas.
+We have educators working out of San Diego, CA, and Seattle WA.

 We incorporated in March of 2009 and shipped our first product (a SpikerBox to the graduate program at UC-San Diego) in April of 2010.